ZcgDeadpool/gitskills/README.md

 Creating a new branch is quick.
 <<<<<<< HEAD
-Creating a new branch is quick and simple. test no-ff fix a bug
+Creating a new branch is quick and simple.

+creat a new branch is quick.